Skip to content

 3. Click the Create Launchable button.
 Create Launchable Button

-8. Name your Launchable and configure access.(usually takes 2-3 minutes). create
+8. Name your Launchable and configure access (this usually takes 2-3 minutes). create

 Option 1: Open Jupyter Notebook